jbkroner/TalkTurbo/README.md

 ## Run with Docker
 The docker image is not currently distributed on the Docker hub but it is easy to build locally.
 - Clone this repo and `cd` into it.
-- Build the container: `docker build -t turbo .`
+- Build the container: `docker build -t turbo:latest .`
-- Run the container: `docker run -d --env-file .env turbo`
+- Run the container: `docker run -d --env-file .env turbo:latest`

 ## Args

 `-h`, `--help` - show this help message and exit

-`-s`, `--system-prompt` - system prompt to initialize the bot with.

-`-t`, `--temperature` - sampling temperature, in range [0, 2.0].
-A lower temperature will give more deterministic responses.
-Default is .7.

-`-m` , `--max-response-length` - Max response length in tokens.
-Defaults to 100.

-`--sync-app-commands` - Sync new or udpated app commands with Discord
+`--sync-app-commands` - Sync new or udpated app commands with Discord.
+This will sync commands globally with all guilds that your instance of Turbo has joined.

 `--no-user-identifier` - Do *not* send a user's unique hash to OpenAI with each request.